Silicon Valley Campus

 Since then, the concept of experiential learning, and the research supporting its benefits, have evolved.
 Through the 1960s and 1970s, many psychologists, sociologists, and educators dedicated resources to prove what we innately knew to be true: Doing is the best way to learn.
 Research results confirm this; children acquire knowledge most effectively when they have hands-on learning opportunities and experience facts within specific and structured contexts.

 Coincidentally, our adult brains work the same way.
 That is why, for more than a century, Northeastern has infused experiential learning components into all curricula.
 The launch of Northeastern University—Silicon Valley in March 2015 is simply the next step in demonstrating the university’s long-standing commitment to experiential learning.
-Since announcing this hub, we have received several questions; below are some of the most frequently asked ones.

 What is Northeastern University—Silicon Valley?